aspose-words/Aspose.Words-Documentation/java/migrating-from-earlier-versions-of-aspose-words/public-api-changes-in-aspose-words-13-x-x/public-api-changes-in-aspose-words-13-8-0/_index.md

 This member enables the user to select between Aspose.Words and GDI+ metafile rendering engines.

 When **MetafileRenderingMode.Vector** is specified, Aspose.Words renders metafile to vector graphics using own metafile rendering engine first and then renders vector graphics to the image.
-When **MetafileRenderingMode.Bitmap** is specified, Aspose.Words renders metafile directly to the image using GDI+ metafile rendering engine. **MetafileRenderingMode.Bitmap** is the default value and should be used in most cases. **MetafileRenderingMode.Vector** enables to achieve more consistent text rendering on low resolutions.
+When **MetafileRenderingMode.Bitmap** is specified, Aspose.Words renders metafile directly to the image using GDI+ metafile rendering engine. **MetafileRenderingMode.Bitmap** is the default value and should be used in most cases. **MetafileRenderingMode.Vector** allows to achieve more consistent text rendering on low resolutions.

 ## PostScript Save Format Introduced